barsoom/auctionet-embed/README.md

 Override the text heading for the widget.
 Defaults to a localized string like "Online auctions" (TODO: They're not all online auctions, so we should change this).

+Set to `false` to not have a heading.

 ### backgroundColors (optional)
-These options are passed a JSON object :
+These options are passed a JSON object:

 ```
 backgroundColors: {